 In the next second, the Shadow Walker was gone.

-“Alright,” Kai said, clapping his hands together.
+“Alright,” Solana said, clapping her hands together.
 “Alright. it’s almost dark.
 We’ll all gather supplies, quickly, quietly, and meet back here after.
 Then, under the cover of dark, we’ll head down to the ground.”

 Cas cocked his head to the side.
 “We could take the birds.
 I don’t know how far they’d get us, but it would be some head start at least.”

-“We haven’t got enough of them,” Jayden said slowly.
+“We haven’t got enough of them,” Alix said slowly.
 “Plus you know how easily spooked they are, and they’re even worse at night.
 And they squawk.”

-“Well then I guess we’re just doomed,” Lexa said, throwing up her hands impatiently.
+“Well then I guess we’re just doomed,” Jineh said, throwing up his hands impatiently.
 “Come on, there has to be some other way to get down.”

-After a pause Savannah said, “Oh.
+After a pause Brynna said, “Oh.
 That’ll work.”